The Art of Gathering by Priya Parker – Notes from a Community Book Club & Resources

 Use dialogue to explore that space.
 Use languages, songs, and metaphors.
 Find meanings through conversations as a host and with people.

 Assisting Better the Ending of a Gathering

-For instance, some wedding on Zoom are fire chats, and other are just blank chats.
+For instance, some weddings on Zoom are fire chats, and others are just blank chats.
 As a host, I help people make meaning together and in front of each other, such as in the brunch the day after the wedding.
 Use magical questions to open the group and other ones to close the group.